 We promote the use of reusable containers whenever possible.
 The Dollar Coffee Club program offers discounts to customers who use their own mugs and our To-Go program lets guests use reusable clamshell containers to bring food out of the Food Zoo Dining Center.

 While striving to reduce the waste associated with our operations, we've undertaken a number of initiatives to responsibly manage the waste we do generate.

-Campus Dining composts all the pre- and post-consumer waste from the Food Zoo Dining Center, as well as all the used coffee grounds from our coffee operations.
+Campus Dining composts all the pre- and post-consumer waste from the Food Zoo, Food Court, UM Catering, as well as all the used coffee grounds from our coffee operations.
 The food waste is pulped, dehydrated and then hauled to the PEAS Farm where it is incorporated into their windrow compost piles.
 Finished compost from the PEAS farm is then used to fertilize our gardens.